Grupo-8-PI/llama-synopsis-generator/README.md

 **Sintomas:**
 ```
-DEBUG - Queue synopsis_queue does not exist or is not accessible
+DEBUG - Queue fila-exemplo does not exist or is not accessible
-INFO - Waiting for queue 'synopsis_queue' to be available...
+INFO - Waiting for queue 'fila-exemplo' to be available...
 ```

 **Soluções:**